mwpastore/rack-protection-maximum_cookie/README.md

 [![Gem Version](https://badge.fury.io/rb/rack-protection-maximum_cookie.svg)](https://badge.fury.io/rb/rack-protection-maximum_cookie)
 [![Build Status](https://travis-ci.org/mwpastore/rack-protection-maximum_cookie.svg?branch=master)](https://travis-ci.org/mwpastore/rack-protection-maximum_cookie)

-Some bugs in Rack may cause truncated cookies, token leakage (i.e. transmission of a private session over a insecure connection), and/or cross-site request forgery.
+Some bugs in Rack may cause dropped or truncated cookies, token leakage (i.e. transmission of a private session over a insecure connection), and/or cross-site request forgery.
 This gem provides a middleware that tries to prevent these scenarios from occurring.

 ### Caveats

-1. Most modern browsers no longer have [per-domain cookie limits][1], so if you only care about modern browsers, go ahead and set `:per_domain?` to false.
-You'll benefit from the per-request cookie limit and per-cookie bytesize limit (since most browsers still have some form of these limits, and Rack's built-in check for them is nonexistent in the former case and not implemented correctly in the latter).
+1. Most modern browsers no longer have a [per-domain cookie size limit][1], so if you only care about modern browsers, go ahead and set `:per_domain?` to false.
+You'll benefit from the per-domain cookie limit and per-cookie bytesize limit (since most browsers still have some form of these limits, and Rack's built-in check for them is nonexistent in the former case and not implemented correctly in the latter).